Shiv-am-19/Diwali_Sales_Analysis/README.md

 Analyzing sales trends over gender
 Understanding Age Group sales
 Identifying best-selling States
-Analyzing the impact of Occupations
+Analyzing the Impact of Occupations
 Identifying the best Product Category.

 #Visaulization
 The results of the EDA are represented by a variety of visualizations:
 Examining sales patterns by Gender (Bar Plot) Comprehending sales by Age Group (Count Plot)
-Finding the the best sales States (Bar Plot
+Finding the best sales States (Bar Plot
 Examining the Effects of Occupations (Count Plot) Determine which Product Category is best (Bar Plot)